Hot Air Tool Troubleshooting: Weak Heat Output

 To check your heating element for defects, simply look at the front of it after it has heated up.
 If it’s working properly, the entire front-end should glow orange.
-In the image below, only half of the hot-air welding tool's heating element is illuminated, even though the machine is set at its maximum heat setting.
-This signals that the heating element is broken, and requires maintenance.
+If only half of the hot-air welding tool's heating element is illuminated, even though the machine is set at its maximum heat setting, this signals that the heating element is broken and requires maintenance.

 Safety Note: To avoid burns, don’t put any part of your body directly in front of the heat element while it is on and blowing air.
 Stand a minimum 10 feet back.